 The request payload shall be present and shall contain one representation consistent with the Content-Type header field.
 The representation shall conform to Media Types described in Section 8.7.3 DICOM Media Type Sets.
 The payload shall conform to Section 8.6 Payloads.

-The request payload shall contain the Modality Performed Procedure Step attributes with which the user agent requests the origin server to create a Modality Performed Procedure Step resource.

-The request payload shall contain a dataset according to PS3.4, Table F.7.2-1, requirement type N-CREATE (SCU).
+The request payload shall contain the Modality Performed Procedure Step attributes with which the user agent requests the origin server to create a Modality Performed Procedure Step resource. according to PS3.4, Table F.7.2-1, requirement type N-CREATE (SCU).

 X.4.2 Behavior